 The inspiration came from Bill Bryson, author of many eloquent travelogues.
-One of my favorites is his nonfiction book titled, A Short History of Nearly Everything, where he takes the reader on a journey through the world of science–from the smallest organisms to the grandness of the universe.
-And in it are the results of his interviews with archaeologists, anthropologists, and mathematicians in an attempt to confront and understand how we as humans came to be.
+One of my favorites is his nonfiction book titled, A Short History of Nearly Everything.
+He takes the reader on a journey through the world of science–from the smallest organisms to the grandness of the universe.
+In it are the results of his interviews with archaeologists, anthropologists, and mathematicians in an attempt to confront and understand how we as humans came to be.

-Before the author got into this project, he assumed that scientists were awkward, introverted people, who liked being locked away in a lab.
-But what he discovered was that they were actually very passionate people with a unique perspective, who never really got asked about their work.
+Before the author got into this project, he assumed that scientists were awkward, introverted people, who liked being locked in a lab.
+Instead, he discovered that they were actually very passionate people with a unique perspective.
 Turns out, when you ask a scientist about their discoveries, they have a LOT to say and are eager to share.

 We have a feeling the same is true about women in health IT.